anweiss/cddl/README.md

 All CDDL control operators can be used for validating JSON, with the exception of the `.cbor` and `.cborseq` operators.

-*Note: While JSON itself does not distinguish between integers and floating-point numbers, this library does provide the ability to validate numbers against a more specific numerical CBOR type, provided that its equivalent representation is allowed by JSON.
+*Note: While JSON itself does not distinguish between integers and floating-point numbers, this crate does provide the ability to validate numbers against a more specific numerical CBOR type, provided that its equivalent representation is allowed by JSON.

 ### Comparing with JSON schema and JSON schema language

 [CDDL](https://www.rfc-editor.org/rfc/rfc8610.html), [JSON schema](https://json-schema.org/) and [JSON schema language](https://tools.ietf.org/html/draft-json-schema-language-02) can all be used to define JSON data structures.
 However, the approaches taken to develop each of these are vastly different.
 A good place to find past discussions on the differences between thse formats is the [IETF mail archive](https://mailarchive.ietf.org/arch/), specifically in the JSON and CBOR lists.
-The purpose of this library is not to argue for the use of CDDL over any one of these formats, but simply to provide an example implementation in Rust.
+The purpose of this crate is not to argue for the use of CDDL over any one of these formats, but simply to provide an example implementation in Rust.

 ## Validating CBOR

 > Incomplete.
 Under development

+This crate also uses [Serde](https://serde.rs/) and [serde_cbor](https://crates.io/crates/serde_cbor) for validating CBOR data structures.
+Similary to the JSON validation implementation, CBOR Validation is done via the loosely typed [`Value`](https://docs.rs/serde_cbor/0.10.1/serde_cbor/enum.Value.html) enum.
+Unfortunately, due to a [limitation of Serde](https://github.com/pyfisch/cbor/issues/3), CBOR tags are ignored during deserialization.

 ## `no_std` support